populationgenomics/production-pipelines/README.md

 For exomes, replace `configs/genome.toml` with `configs/exome.toml`, or set `sequencing_type = 'exome'` in the `workflow` section.

-The section `workflows/input_datasets` in `configs/seqr-main.toml` specified the list of all projects to be processed, excluding samples specified in the `workflows/skip_samples` section.
+The section `workflows/input_datasets` in `configs/seqr-main.toml` specified the list of all projects to be processed, excluding sequencing groups specified in the `workflows/skip_sgs` section.

 QC reports for each dataset would be exposed on a web server, e.g. for `validation` genomes, the URL would be https://main-web.populationgenomics.org.au/validation/qc/cram/multiqc.html, and for exomes, it will  be https://main-web.populationgenomics.org.au/validation/exome/qc/cram/multiqc.html.